 ST. FRANCIS XAVIER MISSION - SHRINE OF SAINT KATERI TEKAKWITHA

-The historic mission was first established in 1667 when the Kanien’kehá:ha (Mohawk) community located to the northern part of the territory at Kentake,now known as Laprairie, Quebec.
-The community moved four more times due to economic agricultural as well as political changes, and settled at its present site in 1716 at Kahnawà:ke, meaning “On the Rapids”, and it was here a more permanent church was built in 1720.
+The historic mission was first established in 1667 when the Kanien'kehá:ha (Mohawk) community located to the northern part of the territory at Kentake, now known as LaPrairie, Quebec.
+The community moved four more times due to economic, agricultural, and political reasons to finally settle at its present site in 1716 at Kahnawà:ke which means "On the Rapids", and it was here a more permanent church was built in 1720.
 The Mission is surrounded by a Fort Saint-Louis, a fort that was erected in 1725 by the French in protection of the Christian Iroquois.
-Partial sections of the original fort walls, still stand today.
+Partial sections of the original fort walls still stand today.

 The mission is the home of the Shrine of Saint Kateri Tekakwitha known as the "Lily of the Mohawks" a young Mohawk Woman who was canonized by Pope Benedict XVI, in 2012.
 Kateri's tomb can be found to the right of the main alter.

-NEW is the Saint Kateri Interpretive Center, which is a museum based on the life and afterlife of Saint Kateri Tekakwitha!
-Visit the center by making a reservation with one of our tour guides!
+New to the mission is the Saint Kateri Interpretive Center, which is a museum based on the life and afterlife of Saint Kateri Tekakwitha!

 The St. Francis Xavier Mission is a member of the St. Lawrence River Shrines tour circuit. visit 5 shrines along the river, touring history and respecting great architecture.

 ECHOES OF A PROUD NATION POW-WOW